The Turing Way Book Dashes#

 For participants attending a Book Dash in person:

 All the participants who need to travel to the event’s venue are offered financial support to cover their travel, accommodation, and related expenses such as childcare or special accessibility requirements.

 In the past, due to the funding model of The Turing Way, we had to limit our selection to contributors within European countries.

 For participants attending a Book Dash remotely:

 We have experimented with hybrid (partial remote) participation where one of the participants coordinated with their team remotely.
 Based on the success of this hybrid format and further demand for more remote participation, we have had two virtual events that did not involve travel.
 In the future, we aim to experiment with a multi-hub format allowing multiple small groups across the globe to meet in person as they work synchronously with other international contributors remotely.

 Financial support is made available to support the remote accessibility requirements of the participants at hybrid and fully remote Book Dashes.
-It includes (but not be limited to) temporary access to high-speed internet, childcare grant and live transcription during the event.
-These bursaries are also available for rent or purchasing small hardware such as headphones or webcam to enhance participants overall experience.
+It includes (but is not limited to) temporary access to high-speed internet, childcare grants and live transcription during the event.
+These bursaries are also available for the rent or purchase of small hardware items such as headphones or webcams to enhance participants’ overall experience.

-There is also financial support for subsistence costs such as buying meals or treat for the online social events during the Book Dash.
+There is also financial support for subsistence costs such as buying meals or treats for the online social events during the Book Dash.

 More Resources on Book Dash#

-All the templates related to book dash is provided in the community template collection.
+All the templates related to book Dashes are provided in the community template collection.